Compare

 Paw Protect vs ASPCA Pet Health Insurance: Claims process

 With ASPCA Pet Health Insurance you’ll have to pay the vet’s fee in full yourself, before claiming back the payment, minus the deductible and copay.
-You can submit your claim to ASPCA Pet Health Insurance and track it through the My Pet Insurance app.
+You can submit your claim and track it from there.
 Alternatively, you can email, fax or mail your claims.

 Labrador playing with ball